nzdevs/code-of-conduct/code-of-conduct.md

-# DevOps NZ Code of Conduct
+# NZ Devs Code of Conduct

 ## Shorter version

-DevOps NZ is dedicated to providing a harassment-free experience for everyone, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, or religion.
+NZ Devs is dedicated to providing a harassment-free experience for everyone, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, or religion.
 We do not tolerate harassment of participants in any form.

-This code of conduct applies to all DevOps NZ spaces, including Slack community, events and projects; both online and off.
+This code of conduct applies to all NZ Devs spaces, including Slack community, events and projects; both online and off.
-Anyone who violates this code of conduct may be sanctioned or expelled from these spaces at the discretion of the DevOps NZ Admins.
+Anyone who violates this code of conduct may be sanctioned or expelled from these spaces at the discretion of the NZ Devs Admins.

-Some DevOps NZ spaces may have additional rules in place, which will be made clearly available to participants.
+Some NZ Devs spaces may have additional rules in place, which will be made clearly available to participants.
 Participants are responsible for knowing and abiding by these rules.

 ## Longer version

-DevOps NZ is dedicated to providing a harassment-free experience for everyone.
+NZ Devs is dedicated to providing a harassment-free experience for everyone.
 We do not tolerate harassment of participants in any form.

-This code of conduct applies to all DevOps NZ spaces, including Slack group, events and projects; both online and off.
+This code of conduct applies to all NZ Devs spaces, including Slack group, events and projects; both online and off.
-Anyone who violates this code of conduct may be sanctioned or expelled from these spaces at the discretion of the DevOps NZ Admins.
+Anyone who violates this code of conduct may be sanctioned or expelled from these spaces at the discretion of the NZ Devs Admins.

-Some DevOps NZ spaces may have additional rules in place, which will be made clearly available to participants.
+Some NZ Devs spaces may have additional rules in place, which will be made clearly available to participants.
 Participants are responsible for knowing and abiding by these rules.

 Harassment includes, but is not limited to: